Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy_Report.md

 </div>

+Each time the button is pressed, the variable **LEDmode** increases by 1 up to a maximum of value of 4 (set by the variable **LEDsteps**).
+The **PWM_LED_VALUE** which controls the brightness of the LEDs is then set by indexing into an array of increasing brightnesses, as shown in the following code.

         const uint8_t brightness_curve[] = {0, 10, 25, 45, 70}; // 5 steps
         PWM_LED_VALUE = brightness_curve[LEDmode];

-Each time the button is pressed, the variable **LEDmode** increases by 1 up to a maximum of value of 4 (set by the variable **LEDsteps**).
-The **PWM_LED_VALUE** which controls the brightness of the LEDs is then set by indexing into an array of increasing brightnesses.

 ## Power Conservation Improvements